Caparezza: Biography

-Caparezza was born in Molfetta on October 9, 1973.
+Caparezza was born in Molfetta on 9 October 1973.
 Caparezza's mother was a teacher and his father was a worker and former musician, so Michele started playing music as a child.
 He studied accounting, although he dreamed of writing comics.
 After completing High School, Michele began to work in advertising, and won a scholarship for the Academy of Media and Journalism in Milan.
 However, he soon decided to leave the advertising world to fully devote himself to music.
 In addition, he declared himself agnostic and politically near to communist ideology.

 Early career

-Salvemini began his career as Mikimix, a b boy pop singer, releasing the album La mia buona stella.
-This early release was not well received; Allmusic gave the album 2.5 stars out of 5.
+Salvemini began his career as Mikimix, a b-boy pop singer, releasing the album La mia buona stella.
+This early release was not well received; AllMusic gave the album 2.5 stars out of 5.
 He also anchored the broadcast Segnali di Fumo (Smoke Signals) together with Paola Maugeri on the Video Music Italian channel.
 After performing in Milan's pubs, Mikimix made his debut at the Castrocaro Music Festival and subsequently participated in two Sanremo Festivals in the New Generation section, in 1995 and in 1997.

 From Mikimix to Caparezza

 ?!

 Salvemini returned to Molfetta with no intention to further pursue a musical career but soon began to compose music in his garage.
-He also stopped cutting his hair and beard and changed his pseudonym from Mikimix to Caparezza ("Curly Head" in the Apulian dialect).
+He also stopped cutting his hair and beard and changed his pseudonym from Mikimix to Caparezza ("Curly Head" in the Molfetta dialect).
 In 2000 he published his first album under his new stage name, ?!.
 In the album, he rejects the music he produced as Mikimix in favor of his new musical style.
-Reviewing the album for Allmusic, Jason Birchmeier wrote "The Italian rapper drops his rhymes with just as much fluency and dexterity as his American peers throughout the album. [...]
+Reviewing the album for AllMusic, Jason Birchmeier wrote "The Italian rapper drops his rhymes with just as much fluency and dexterity as his American peers throughout the album. [...]
 Caparezza's mastery of the Italian dialect [makes] this album so stunning."